Black Lake, Glacier Gorge Trailhead, Rocky Mountain National Park, Colorado

 Black Lake is located 4.8 miles from the Glacier Gorge Trailhead in Rocky Mountain National Park.
 It fills a deep cirque at treeline carved from the base of McHenrys Peak, The Arrowhead, Chiefs Head Peak, and The Spearhead.
 This rugged trail leads deep into a spectacular glacial valley with access to Mills Lake, Jewel Lake and Ribbon Falls along the way:

 A moderate climb continues to the North Longs Peak Trail split (1.6 miles : 9,768'), where it banks SW and flattens through a narrow gorge between Thatchtop Mountain (12,668') and the Glacier Knobs.
 The trail drops to Glacier Junction and bears left to Mills Lake (2.1 miles : 9,804').

-The trail turns south, crossing Glacier Creek twice and sections of cairn-marked rock slabs to Mills Lake (2.65 miles : 9,955').
+The trail turns south across Glacier Creek twice and sections of cairn-marked rock slabs to Mills Lake (2.65 miles : 9,955').
 Here you'll enjoy terrific views up Glacier Gorge and the jagged ridges and peaks that define it.

 The trail - now intermittently rugged, undulating and heavily rooted - follows the lake's east shore to its marshy juxtaposition with Jewel Lake (3.1 miles : 9,967').